 The film used is the 127, slightly smaller than the 120 as seen in the picture below.
 This is a somewhat difficult format to find these days.
 I believe that it is only possible to order online.
 Under the brand Efke, of the Croatian company Fotokemika, the 127 is still offered on some sites.
-Another option, for those who have the metal reels, is to cut and rewind 120 film in the smaller format.
+Here you can, alternatively, find a complete tutorial about respooling 127 from a 120 film: Respooling 127 from 120.
 That’s what I’ve done and it’s how the photos in this post were produced.

 There is no protection against double exposure and the film advance is performed by observing the red window where the frame numbers goes by as you turn the knob on the top of the camera.
 It takes a little discipline for not skipping a frame or expose them more than once.